RESPONSIBLE RETURN TO RACING

 Hand sanitizers will be available in all porta-johns.
 Smaller banks of porta-johns will be setup further apart, and an increased total number of porta-johns will be near the start line.
 Hand wash and sanitizer stations will be setup throughout the finish line area.

-All participants will be required to complete a declaration when checking in (packet pickup) that they are not infected by COVID-19, have not had, nor been in contact with someone experiencing any known symptoms within the previous 14 days, and must agree to take their temperature on race day, prior to arriving.
+*We do not require vaccination, nor testing to to participate.
+All participants will be required to complete a declaration when checking in (at packet pickup) that they are not infected by COVID-19, have not had, nor been in contact with someone experiencing any known symptoms within the previous 14 days, and must agree to take their temperature on race day, prior to arriving.
 Symptoms: High temperature (100.4 or higher), cough, shortness of breath, difficulty breathing, chills, muscle pain, sore throat, recent loss of taste or smell.

 FINISH LINE & POST-RACE

-Only chip/BIB timing will be available (no pull tags).
-After crossing the finish line, runners must leave the area ASAP and put back on their face mask/covering.
+Only chip/BIB timing will be available (no pull tags or popsicle sticks).
+After crossing the finish line, runners must leave the area ASAP and put back on their face mask/covering where required.
 Results will be streamed live and sent to/available on mobile devices.
 We will not have formal award ceremonies and awards can be picked up at a tent.
-Finisher medals will be provided at the packet pickup tent by displaying BIB, not at the finish line.
-Refreshments will be individually wrapped, or whole fruits packaged in advance and distributed in bags.

 MULTI-SPORT SAFETY REQUIREMENTS